What is “wrongful termination” by law?

 Discrimination occurs if an individual is terminated due to being a member of a protected class (race, age, sex, disability, religion, national origin, sexual orientation, etc.).

-While the definition of discrimination is someone straightforward, many individuals are confused as to what constitutes unlawful retaliation.
+While the definition of discrimination is somewhat straightforward, many individuals are confused as to what constitutes unlawful retaliation.
 Here are some examples of unlawful forms of retaliation in the workplace:

 While there are a few other claims that can be made for a termination to be wrongful by law, the above examples are by far the most common.
 If you believe you may have a claim for wrongful termination, feel free to call us at 888-415-7670 or complete the case evaluation form on our firm’s website.